 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new Infiniti QX50, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Infiniti QX50, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 What’s New in 2017?

 Overall, the 2017 Infiniti QX50 is similar to the prior model year.
 The SUV was just introduced in 2013 and went through a bigger upgrade in 2015.
 The 2017 model year has the same engine options, trim levels, and interior features as the 2016 model year.
 The only upgrade in the 2017 model year is new 19-inch wheels, which can be purchased as an upgrade.

 The 2017 Infiniti QX50 is a compact SUV that can comfortably sit five people and only one trim level.
 The Infiniti QX50 comes standard with a range of features including leather, auto headlights, a six-speaker audio system, satellite radio, and a variety of USB Ports.

 While there is only one trim level, the 2017 Infiniti QX50 does have several different packages that can be purchased.
 Those that are looking for the most tech and luxury features will want to upgrade to the Premium package.
 T his comes with an 11-speaker sound system, Bluetooth audio, a navigation system, and a variety of other controls.

 The additional Technology Package provided by Infiniti has a number of safety features including adaptive cruise control, blind spot monitoring, lane departure warnings, and a 360-degree camera system used for parking.